 Piedmont Craftsmen Gallery, founded in 1963, features fine contemporary craft work of more than 340 Southeastern artisans.
 The gallery is located in the former Pleasant's Hardware store in the Downtown Arts District at the corner of Sixth and Trade Streets.

-University of North Carolina School of the Arts (UNCSA), an arts conservatory of international renown, was the first state-supported facility of its kind in the nation.
-UNCSA's historic Stevens Center, ACE Exhibition Complex, Agnes de Mille Theatre, Crawford Hall, Performance Place and Watson Hall regularly showcase work by students, faculty and distinguished guest artists, including opera, orchestral and chamber music, jazz, ballet and contemporary dance, plays and films.
+University of North Carolina School of the Arts (UNCSA), an international renowned arts conservatory, was the first state-supported facility of its kind in the nation.
+UNCSA's historic Stevens Center, Agnes de Mille Theatre, Crawford Hall, Performance Place and Watson Hall regularly showcase work by students, faculty and distinguished guest artists, including opera, orchestral and chamber music, jazz, ballet and contemporary dance, plays and films.

-Milton Rhodes Center for the Arts is a new, elegant, multi-purpose events facility in the heart of downtown Winston-Salem, NC.
+Milton Rhodes Center for the Arts is an elegant, multi-purpose events facility in the heart of downtown Winston-Salem-.
 Designed to be the community’s artistic living room, the Center is the ultimate destination for innovative corporate events, weddings, holiday parties, anniversaries, training sessions, conferences, performances and more.
 Nestled inside the Milton Rhodes Center is the Sawtooth School for the Visual Arts, which can provide customized classes for motorcoach groups in various arts platforms such as photography, metal/glass, ceramics, drawing, painting and more.